Cork University Hospital

 Cork University Hospital (Ospidéal na hOllscoile Corcaigh) is a large university teaching hospital in Wilton, Cork in Ireland.
-Its academic partner is University College Cork.
-It is the only Level 1 Trauma Centre in Ireland.
+Its academic partner is University College Cork and serves as one of two major trauma centers for Ireland: the other is Mater Misericordiae University Hospital.
 It is a public hospital managed by the South/Southwest Hospital Group, a part of the Health Service Executive.

 History

+Construction of the new hospital, then called the Regional Hospital, began in the early 1970s, with then Taoiseach Jack Lynch laying the foundation stone on 27 January 1973.
+The hospital officially opened in November 1978.

+The 144-bed Cork University Maternity Hospital opened in 2007.
+Work began on constructing the hospital, located in the south of the CUH site by the main entrance, in 2001.
+This facility brought together maternity services previously located at the Bon Secours, Erinville and St. Finbarr's Hospitals.

-The hospital officially opened as Cork Regional Hospital in November 1978.
-A new Regional Cancer Centre opened in December 2009 and a new Cardiac Renal Centre, built at a cost of €85 million, opened in October 2010.
+A new Regional Cancer Centre opened in December 2009.

+The hospital's Cardiac Renal Centre, built at a cost of €85 million, opened in October 2010.
+It spans 13,000m2 and 6 floors.

+In 2015 mental health services moved to a new dedicated building on the west side of the hospital campus, the 50-bed South Lee Mental Health Services Unit.

 Services

 The hospital has 800 beds.
 The hospital has its own hospital radio CUH FM offering full coverage to the hospital.

+Cork University Maternity Hospital is part of CUH.

+Helipad

 The hospital also receives patients by helicopter: currently helicopters land on a purpose-built helipad at the facilities of Bishopstown G.A.A. and Highfield R.F.C. near to the hospital.
 In 2011 it was confirmed on 6 April 2011 that the hospital would receive a new helipad costing €1.5m and, after a lengthy site selection process, a planning application for the helipad was submitted in November 2018.
+In March 2023 it was announced that tenders for construction of the new helipad were to be issued, with construction to start in June 2023, targeting a March 2024 completion date.
+It is located on the northern side of the campus.
+Testing of the Helipad began in September 2024 with the help of Rescue 117.